PowerDNS/pdns/pdns/recursordist/docs/settings.rst

 Any servers' name suffix-matching the supplied names will never be throttled.

 .. warning::
-  Most servers on the internet do not respond for a good reason (overloaded or unreachable), ``dont-throttle-names`` could make this load on the upstream server even higher, resulting in further service degredation.
+  Most servers on the internet do not respond for a good reason (overloaded or unreachable), ``dont-throttle-names`` could make this load on the upstream server even higher, resulting in further service degradation.

 .. _setting-dont-throttle-netmasks: